changhunjo0927/Jo_Math888/README.md

 This causal effect denotes the contrast of the expected outcome under two "excursions" from the current treatment protocol: treatment at time $t$ and no treatment for the next $\Delta - 1$ time points, versus no treatment at time $t$ and no treatment for the next $\Delta - 1$ time points.

 #### Hypothesis
-The causal excursion effect can be used in primary aim analysis for MRTs with binary outcomes
+The causal excursion effect can be used in primary aim analysis for MRTs with binary outcomes.